The Disney Cruise Line logo is displayed on the large Funnel Vision screen before a movie is shown on the Disney Dream cruise ship.

 Everything at Disney has to have a clever name, apparently, so the large video screen on the Disney Cruise Line ships is called Funnel Vision.
 And as you can see here, the screen is quite large.
 And it is mounted to the back of the forward funnel, hence the name Funnel Vision.

-At various times through the day, the screen is used to show Disney movies and cartoons, or sometimes just a slideshow of trivia questions.
+At various times throughout the day, the screen is used to show Disney movies and cartoons, or sometimes just a slideshow of trivia questions.
 And occasionally it just shows the Disney Cruise Line logo, as you can see here.
 The screen is also used in the Pirate Night show, just before the fireworks, too.

 For me personally, it can be nice to have something playing up there, but I never end up spending that much time watching it.
 Sometimes, we may watch part of a movie if we happen to be lounging in one of the deck chairs.
 But we don’t usually schedule part of our cruise around what is playing on the screen.
 I think it can be quite pleasant at night, watching a movie out under the stars.
-And often times at night all of those deck chairs are filled up with people watching the screen, sometimes even if it is sprinkling rain.
+And oftentimes at night all of those deck chairs are filled up with people watching the screen, sometimes even if it is sprinkling rain.
 I would draw the line at sitting out there in the rain, but I guess not everyone does.

 They didn’t have these screens on our first cruise way back in 2003, but they have added them since that time.
-It does add a good bit of energy to the pool area, as if it needs any more energy.
+It does add a good bit of energy to the pool area as if it needs any more energy.
 And it sometimes drives the less energetic cruisers to the quieter, adults-only areas of the upper decks, which is fine, too.

 Here’s a little detail that I like:

 One of Donald’s nephews is peering out one of the porthole windows.
-That would be Dewey, because he is the one who always wears blue.
+That would be Dewey because he is the one who always wears blue.
 Unless they are pulling a Parent Trap on us and have switched their shirts around.
-Huey wears red and Louie wears green, if you are wondering or aren’t a fan of the DuckTales TV show.
+Huey wears red and Louie wears green if you are wondering or aren’t a fan of the DuckTales TV show.
 You can’t tell it here, but Dewey is looking at his Uncle Donald, who is painted on the bottom of the pool, hence the Donald’s Pool name of this particular pool.
 It even somewhat resembles the shape of Donald’s foot.
 Just one of the many little touches that remind you that these are Disney ships.

 Read lots more about our most recent cruise at the Disney Cruise 2015 Trip Report!